 The Epilepsy Foundation provides schools with FREE online resources to better help school children and teachers understand epilepsy.
 Click here find out more.

-For further information on training and resources to help your school become Epilepsy Smart, please call the Epilepsy Foundation (Melbourne metropolitan) on 8809 0600 or the Epilepsy Infoline (regional Victoria) on 1300 761 487 for the cost of a local call.
+For further information on training and resources to help your school become Epilepsy Smart, download our brochure here or call the Epilepsy Foundation (Melbourne metropolitan) on 8809 0600 or the Epilepsy Infoline (regional Victoria) on 1300 761 487 for the cost of a local call.

 Alternatively, you can email the Epilepsy Foundation.